Robotjimit/SGT-DDI/README.md

 # SGT-DDI: A multimodal information integration Framework for Robust Prediction of Drug-Drug Interactions

+Accurate prediction of drug-drug interactions (DDIs) is critical for enhancing therapeutic safety and efficacy.
+However, current computational approaches predominantly rely on single-modality representations of drug structures, neglecting complementary information across distinct structural hierarchies.
+This oversight compromises predictive generalizability for novel compounds.
+To address this limitation, we propose SGT-DDI, a multimodal learning framework that synergistically integrates three-dimensional (3D) geometric and two-dimensional (2D) molecular substructure features through a hierarchical Transformer architecture.
+Our model employs a spatial geometry encoder to capture atomic-level 3D conformational properties and a graph transformer network to extract 2D topological patterns.
+These cross-modal representations are unified via multi-head attention mechanisms to generate context-aware drug embeddings, enabling simultaneous prediction of interaction occurrence and specific pharmacological effects.
+After evaluation on the DrugBank dataset, SGT-DDI achieves the best performance with an accuracy of 97.23% (S1) in the task of seen drugs, 72.81% (S2) and 52.65% (S3) in tasks of unseen drugs, indicating excellent generalization to them.
+Ablation studies validate the necessity of both structural encoding modules and cross-modal fusion mechanisms.
+Case analyses further reveal interpretable attention patterns that highlight critical interaction-determining substructures, corroborating the model's reliability for predicting interactions involving unknown drugs.

 ## File list

 - compute.py: The Folder contains the trained model of DMFF-DTA.